-We all know that content is an integral part of any marketing strategy.
+We all know that consistent content is an integral part of any marketing strategy.
 However, it’s nothing without consistency.
-You may not realise it, but content without consistency could be detrimental towards your businesses success.
+You may not realise it, but content without consistency could be detrimental to your businesses success.

 It’s A Date